New organic grocer opens first SC store Thursday in Mount Pleasant

 Stokes started the business in 1999 in the Harris Teeter-anchored Westwood Plaza, where he stayed for 10 years before moving up the street.
 He later opened a second shop in Mount Pleasant on Long Point Road across from Belle Hall Shopping Center, where it operated for seven years before closing in 2016.

-Everything in the 5,200-square-foot store on Sam Rittenberg is marked down 30 percent.
-The markdown will gradually increase through June on remaining merchandise.
+All merchandise in West Ashley store is marked down 30 percent.
+The markdown will gradually increase through June on remaining items.

 Phun shop